Yuxin916/ReasonX_SGTeam/aa_develop/README.md

 ```

 ### TODO:
-- [ ] What is the trajectory given for Q4 and Q5?
-How to visualize it?
 - [ ] Re-organize the interface for question answering ([questions.json](../questions/questions.json))
+  - [ ] How to parse the numerical answers? (seems in pdf there are ground truth answers)
+  - [ ] How to output the bounding box for the objects?
+  - [ ] What is the [trajectory_q4.ply](../questions/studio/trajectory_q4.ply) given for Q4 and Q5?
+How to visualize this given target trajectory?

+- [ ] Example of navigate to a waypoint and visualize in RViz